airbusgeo/playground-docs/docs/playground/dataset_creation.md

 ##### 3. Launch the POST request

-To launch your request you have to get all input data and ou have to put them in the method following method :
+To launch your request you have to get all input data and you have to put them in the following method :

 ```python
 response = create_new_dataset(project_id, dataset_name, description, HEADERS)